 Organic stakeholders are concerned about keeping genetically modified organisms (GMOs) (i.e., the products of transgenic plant or animal breeding) out of organic livestock feed, crops, and food.
-The production and handling of organic goods prohibits the use of "excluded methods" including transgenic modification.
+The use of "excluded methods," including transgenic modification, are prohibited in the production and handling of organic goods.
 This prohibition applies to seeds used on organic farms.
-The organic community continues to be proactive in developing positions, procedures, and practices to encourage GMO prevention.
+The organic community continues to be proactive in developing positions, procedures, and practices to encourage prevention of GMO contamination.
 An important part of this is ensuring genetic purity of seed used on organic farms.
 Pure seed is a cornerstone of true sustainability in an organic farming system.

-Policy Memo 11-13 from the National Organic Program (NOP) affirms that organic certification is process based.
+Policy Memo 11-13 from the National Organic Program (NOP) affirms that organic certification is process-based.
 The public comments to National Organic Standards Board (NOSB) and NOP continue to indicate a strong concern by both producers and consumers of organic foods for stronger steps to limit the potential and/or unintended presence of GMOs.

-In 2012, the NOSB established the GMO Ad hoc Subcommittee.
-In this discussion document, the sub-committee seeks the input from organic stakeholders on the possibly of strengthening seed purity as one step to avoid the potential contamination of crops with GMOs.
+In 2012, the NOSB established the GMO ad hoc Subcommittee.
+In this discussion document, the subcommittee seeks input from organic stakeholders on the possibility of strengthening seed purity as one step to avoid the potential contamination of crops with GMOs.
 Seed may be the most impactful and efficient point in the supply chain at which GMO contamination of organic feed, crops, and food could be limited and controlled.
 This suggestion implies that recommending standards for the genetic content of seeds used in organic production would be an appropriate point of focus for NOSB.